buildpacks-community/kpack/rfcs/0000-windows-containers.md

 Ergo:

 - Each windows image installed with `kpack` (`build-init`, `rebase`, `completion`, `lifecycle`) must be for the same os version and must match the cluster's windows nodes
-- Stacks and buildpackages must be for the same os version and must match the cluster's windows nodes
+- Stacks must be for the same os version and must match the cluster's windows nodes
+    - Note: Windows Buildpackages should be implemented with a blank `os.version` so that Windows daemons will skip validating against their own version and are able to pull them making buildpackage os version validation not a concern
 - OCI images created on windows nodes will match the os version of the node

 Handling these edge cases is outside of the scope of the rfc, mitigated with docs.